huangsam/photohaul/README.md

 I want to apply those same patterns to old photos, so that it is easier for me to access my precious memories.
-Unfortunately, Lightroom settings cannot apply to photos after they have been exported.
+Unfortunately, Lightroom settings cannot apply to photos after they are exported.
 And writing bespoke scripts to manage these photos is no fun!

 If I also want to migrate my photos over to a NAS or a cloud provider like Dropbox or Google Drive, it typically involves a bunch of manual drag + drop operations.
-After a few dozen times, I get tired of doing the same thing on my browser over and over again.
+After a few dozen times, I get tired of doing the same thing over and over again.

 Photohaul addresses these pain points by providing a solution to organize and migrate photo collections.
 It lets photographers filter the photos